ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 We now have a dataframe filled with songs from our playlist!
-Let's use this opportunity to make some quick observations of our data.
+Let's use this opportunity to make some quick observations from our data.
 We pulled the full 730 songs from our playlist, and there are a number of columns that were generated for each song.
 We pulled the unique track ID, song title (name), release date, artist, unique artist ID, and popularity score.

 What is a popuarity score?

 **Spotify describes it as the following:**
 >"The popularity of a track is a value between 0 and 100, with 100 being the most popular.
 The popularity is calculated by algorithm and is based, in the most part, on the total number of plays the track has had and how recent those plays are" (Spotify for Developers, n.d.).

 It's also important to highlight that every unique song has it's own calculated popularity score.
-The same song could have very different scores (ie. explicit vs non-explicit).
+The same song could have very different scores (e.g., explicit vs non-explicit).

-Another observation is the format of our release date column.
-It is currently in yyyy/mm/dd format, but for our analysis we'll want to see only the the year.
+Another observation we can note is the current format of our release date column.
+It is currently in yyyy/mm/dd format, but for our analysis we'll want to see only the year.
 We'll create a function to extract just the year from the date, apply it across the entire column, and generate a new column for the year.

 ```python